RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 Traditionally, the ratio of Training vs Hold out vs Validation is: 70%/20%/10%.
 For Big data: 98%/1%/1%

+#### Principle 1 - Data Should Come From The Distribution

-It is important that all datasets come from the same distribution.
-One way to do this is **"stratified sampling"**.
-Stratified sampling is commonly used in surveys, where each subgroup in the population is proportionately drawn from.
+It is important that all datasets **come from the same distribution**.
+One way to do this is through **"stratified sampling"**.
+Stratified sampling is commonly used in surveys, where each subgroup (a.k.a strata) in a population is proportionately drawn from.
 That is, if we have a city with 60% population over 40, then in a survey for 100 people, we want to choose 60 people over 40.

 ### ML Ops